 Included within the reserves policy is a designated Legacy Reserve.
 Due to the unpredictable and fluctuating nature of legacy income, Trustees have designated a legacy reserve to which legacies received over and above the budget level may be allocated, to be drawn down in future years where legacy income falls below the budgeted level.
-This will help manage the peaks and troughs of legacy receipts to provide a more sustained level of income to give more reliability for the budget.
+This will help manage the peaks and troughs of funding received via legacy receipts.
 Such a reserve can also be assessed and managed at the Trustees' discretion should a service need present itself.
-At the 31 March 2023 the value of the designated Legacy Reserve was £211k.
+As at 31 March 2024 the value of the designated Legacy Reserve was £661k (2023: £211k).

-Following the Charity Commission's advice that charity trustees consider the possibility of an unplanned closure, the Trustees view the possibility of unplanned closure as very unlikely.
+Following the Charity Commission's advice that Charity trustees consider the possibility of an unplanned closure, the Trustees view the possibility of unplanned closure as very unlikely.
 There is always going to be significant demand for high quality end of life care in Cambridgeshire.
-Even if the charity was no longer providing end of life care, it is very likely that the NHS staff who transferred to the charity under TUPE (Transfer of Undertakings Protection of Employment regulations) in August 2015 would transfer out under TUPE to a new provider.
-And, in a worst-case situation, the charity's balance sheet (net of the secured loan to Cambridgeshire County Council) would provide additional resources beyond reserves to fund a solvent liquidation.
+In a worst-case situation, the Charity's balance sheet would provide sufficient resources to fund a solvent liquidation.

-Management and Trustees have prepared detailed month-by-month budgets for the year ending 31 March 2024.
+Management and Trustees have prepared detailed month-by-month budgets for the years ending 31 March 2025 and 31 March 2026.
 There are less detailed projections for the following years.
-No material uncertainties related to events or conditions that might cast doubt about the ability of the charity to continue as a going concern over the next two years have been identified by the Trustees.
-Accordingly, the Trustees are of the view that the charity is a going concern.
+No material uncertainties related to events or conditions that might cast doubt about the ability of the Charity to continue as a going concern over the next two years have been identified by the Trustees.
+Accordingly, the Trustees are of the view that the Charity is a going concern.